 - Internal and external factors have been linked to eczema, including diet, family history, stress and allergens

-Eczema can have a truly detrimental effect on your quality of life and can be difficult to treat.
+Eczema has the potential to have a detrimental effect on your quality of life and can be difficult to treat, yet the cause of eczema is relatively unknown.
 Currently, skin conditions account for 15% to 20% of a GP’s workload.

-There are more than 10 different types of eczema.
+There are more than 10 different types of eczema and therefore it is always important to get a diagnosis from your GP in order to direct you towards effective treatment.
 15-20% of children are afflicted with it and 38% of sufferers are adults, usually with severe and persistent cases.
-Those who tend to develop eczema are categorised as being ‘atopic’ which means have an overactive immune system, causing their skin to easily become inflamed.
-Eczema can usually be managed with treatment and avoidance of triggers.
+Those who tend to develop eczema are categorised as being ‘atopic’ which means they have an overactive immune system, causing their skin to easily become inflamed.
+Eczema can usually be managed with treatment and avoidance of known triggers.

 Typical eczema symptoms include:

 - Dry skin which becomes itchy and inflamed

 - Inflamed areas sometimes become blistered and weepy

 - Dark coloured patches of skin

 - The first signs and symptoms of eczema is usually intense itching which later forms a red rash with varying sized bumps.